 The World of Work Project View

-Replacing or modifying habits is much easier than simply stopping them, though it’s not always easy.
+As the habit replacement loop says, replacing or modifying habits is much easier than simply stopping them, though it’s not always easy.
 The steps in these models will help you change as an individuals, but you’ll need to stick at your efforts and keep trying regardless of the hurdles you may face.

 From a work and leadership perspective, it’s perhaps helpful to understand that individuals in your team will have developed specific work habits over a long period of time and that changing them might not be an easy process.
 It will always be easier to help the individuals in your teams modify their habits than to simply stop them, and the processes detailed in this post may help you help them do so.